 What Are the Disorders of Your Thyroid Gland?

-There are several types of thyroid disease:
+There are several types of thyroid disorders:

 - Hyperthyroidism, an overactive thyroid